nbarikipoulos/wix-msi/README.md

 <img src="./doc/installer-intro.png">
 </p>

+This module will:
 - Create a standalone binary that does not require node,
-- Pack it in a windows msi installer that:
+- Pack it into a Windows msi installer that:
   - Extract info from package.json such as bin name, provider's name, and so on,
   - Automatically create a license panel in installer from LICENSE/LICENSE.md file, if any,
   - Automatically create in the windows start menu an entry that contains link to the homepage URL filled in package.json or provided in cli,
   - Automatically update the PATH environmement variable with the install folder.
-- Allow to customize installer and others as executable name, etc.
+- Allow to customize the installer and others as executable name, etc.,
+- Next to the previous point, a validation of the user's input is performed to ensure their consistency.

-Note it does not need any third-software pre-installed (_i.e._ wixtooltest) as prerequiste.
+Note it does not require any third-software pre-installed (binaries of the installer, _i.e._ wixtoolset, will be locally downloaded in the package installation folder from its official repository).

 ## Table of Contents